JamesYouL2/TFT-Crawler/README.md

 raw_data_dir = data/raw-games
 clean_data_dir = data/clean-games
 ```
-<br/>I set up the directories for the data to be stored such as:
+I set up the directories for the data to be stored such as:
 ```
 .
 ├── ...